Antonio Pérez (statesman): Murder of Escobedo

-Pérez Martín is most remembered for his role in the murder of Juan de Escobedo, secretary of Don Juan of Austria.
+Antonio Pérez is most remembered for his role in the murder of Juan de Escobedo, secretary of Don Juan of Austria.

 King Philip was suspicious of the designs of his half-brother Don Juan of Austria and Antonio Pérez exploited this suspicion to his own benefit.
 By the advice of Antonio Pérez, in 1575, the king imposed Juan de Escobedo, whom Antonio Pérez considered trustworthy, as secretary of Don Juan of Austria.
 The design was that Escobedo would spy for Antonio Pérez but it turned out that, unexpectedly, Escobedo became faithful to Don Juan.

 Antonio Pérez then began to make king Philip suspicious of Escobedo.
 Pérez, as secretary for the affairs of the Low Countries, was in a position to intercept and turn to his own advantage many innocent documents.
 He doctored reports and wrote derisive comments on the margins of letters destined for the king.
 He repeatedly insinuated to the king that Don Juan was plotting against him and Escobedo (code-named Verdinegro - "green-black") was encouraging him in his plotting.
 He convinced the king that Escobedo must be killed without judicial process for "reasons of State".
 The king gave his assent but had no other participation in the murder.

 In early 1577, Don Juan was in the low Countries and Escobedo, his secretary, was visiting Madrid having been sent there by Don Juan.
 After three clumsy attempts to poison Escobedo failed, Pérez recruited swordsmen to assassinate him.
 Pérez removed himself from Madrid and, on the night of March 31, 1578, in a narrow alley, the assassins stabbed Escobedo to death.
 Insausti was the name of the killer and was helped by a group of loyals of Antonio Pérez, people from Aragon, where Antonio Pérez was from and where he was most powerful and influential.
 Immediately rumours were flying that Antonio Pérez was behind the killing.

 A few months later, on October 1, Don Juan died of Typhus in the Low Countries.
 (His body was cut into three parts and secretly passed through France to Spain where it was reassembled and given a proper burial.)

 King Philip soon became suspicious of the motives of his secretary and realized he had given his assent to a terrible crime.
 Nevertheless, he could not arrest him immediately as Pérez was a powerful man with information which could damage the king, including the murder of Escobedo.

 At first, the family of Escobedo demanded an investigation but later they gave up this claim.
 They were probably paid off by Antonio Pérez or someone close to him.